aravind-ramanan/RubyBlog/README.md

-# blahg
+# RubyBlog
-blahg is a blog
+RubyBlog is a blogging application based on ruby on rails